dwp/dataworks-development-tools/README.md

 ## How to provision a Cloud9 IDE

-As Cloud9 does not currently support `Always encrypt new EBS volumes` setting it has to be temporarily disabled while creating a Cloud9 environment for the first time in `development` environment.
+Cloud9 IDE can be created in `development` and `management-dev` environments.
+As Cloud9 does not currently support `Always encrypt new EBS volumes` setting it has to be temporarily disabled while creating a Cloud9 environment for the first time in `development`.

 In AWS console,
 1. Temporarily disable EBS encryption: